maevadevs/Learn-ES6-ESNext/notes/es-history.md

 ## 1997 - ECMAScript 1

 - In 1996, Netscape submitted the language for standardization to ECMA International
-- Because of trademark issues with the term 'Java', it was renamed *ECMAScript*
+- Because of trademark issues with the term *Java*, it was renamed *ECMAScript*
 - *JavaScript* became the most popular implementation of *ECMAScript Standard*
 - Other implementations include: *JScript* (Microsoft) and *ActionScript* (Macromedia/Adobe)